 “Run the tape.”
 I said to the editor recording the session.
 The red light went on.

 “America ain’t three fifths bad.” #Compromise

-I used to try to understand my existence underneath the Bamboo Ceiling, 8How they keep the human pandas down. but with no way out through the master’s house, I laced up my Timb boots, initiated Chinkstronaut mode, and escaped the gravitational pull of society.
+I used to try to understand my existence underneath the Bamboo Ceiling, but with no way out through the master’s house, I laced up my Timb boots, initiated Chinkstronaut mode, and escaped the gravitational pull of society.
 Since 2009, I’ve opened Baohaus, produced and hosted Huang’s World for Vice, and, in January 2013, Spiegel and Grau published my memoir, Fresh Off the Boat.
 It told my life story as a Taiwanese-Chinese-American creating his own America replete with bound feet, bowl cuts, sports sex, and soup dumps.
 I even got love in the Times.
 Dwight Garner said it was “a surprisingly sophisticated memoir about race and assimilation in America.
 It’s an angry book, as much James Baldwin and Jay-Z as Amy Tan.
 That it’s also bawdy and frequently hilarious nearly, if not entirely, seals the deal.”
 Life was good.

 I also became a TED fellow.
 But after two days, I got kicked out of Chris Anderson’s Carefully Curated Conference for Intellectual Limp Biscuit.
 That’s when I met Melvin Mar, who came through and kind of rescued me …

 “I love the book.
 I want to make it a show, buddy!” said Melvin.
 “Like Malcolm in the Middle or Everybody Hates Chris, with a 12-year-old Eddie and retro ’90s setting in Orlando.”